 |Estimated BFE Viewer||Diane Howe

-Goal: Develop best available flood inundation map libraries for Texas and make them easily accessible to emergency managers and the public.
+Goal: Develop the best available flood decision support toolbox for Texas and make it easily accessible to emergency managers and the public.

 Benefits: Easily communicate to stakeholders what current and forecasted flood conditions are.